Travelling with Niagara Specialized Transit

 - Items that interfere with securing mobility aids, including wheelchairs and scooters, are prohibited

-- Smoking is not permitted on any transit bus in Niagara, in bus shelters or at bus terminals.
-This ban includes e-cigarettes
+- Smoking, including e-cigarettes, isn't permitted on any transit bus in Niagara, in bus shelters or at bus terminals

 - Riders must carry sufficient medication and supplies in case of a delay